Research

 The semantics of future temporal reference has been of long-standing interest in linguistics and philosophy.
 How are the meanings of future expressions best modeled, and to what extent does the semantics of the future vary across languages?

-(accepted) Knick, Emily.
+(2025) Knick, Emily.
 Proximate futures in English and Turkish: An analogy between spatial and temporal proximity.
-Talk at North East Linguistics Society 56, New York University.
+Talk at North East Linguistics Society 56, New York University, October 17, 2025. [handout: last updated Nov 7 2025]

 The perfect

-A well-known property of the perfect aspect is that it can lead to different readings (e.g., the experiential, universal, and resultative perfects).
+A well-known property of the perfect aspect is that it can lead to different readings (e.g., the experiential, universal, resultative, and “hot news” perfects).
 What drives the semantic differences between these readings, and what factors constrain whether a particular reading of the perfect is available in the first place?